Serving Patients in Rochester NY For 25+ years

 For adults, there are various causes of gum recession including periodontal disease, aggressive tooth brushing, gingivitis and aging.
 New techniques are available that can utilize either the patient’s own tissue, donor tissue or grafting material to “tunnel” using a tiny incision to cover roots, thicken gum tissue and create new gum contour.
 These procedures are conservative and use techniques similar to those used in plastic surgery.
 Ultimately, these techniques not only improve the longevity of your teeth but can create new, enhanced smiles.

-When periodontal disease occurs, the bone and gum tissue are destroyed, compromising the support and longevity of the teeth.
-Once we stop the infection and cure the inflammation, we can offer procedures that successfully repair damaged teeth by growing bone and gum tissue attachments.
-Techniques that employ bone grafting, guided tissue regeneration and biologics/growth factors offer new hope to help you keep your natural teeth and avoid dentures or costly implant treatments.
+When periodontal disease occurs, the bone and gum tissue are destroyed, compromising the longevity of the teeth.
+Once we are able to stop the infection and cure the inflammation, we can offer procedures that successfully repair damaged teeth by growing bone and gum tissue attachment.
+Techniques that employ bone grafting, guided tissue regeneration and biologics/growth factors offer new hope to keep your natural teeth.
+We use minimally invasive grafting techniques — such as Alloderm and the Pinhole Technique — that can avoid using gum tissue from the palate.

 This type of teeth-straightening system uses tooth-colored wires and clear brackets to realign teeth and give you a healthy, renewed smile.
 Dr. Lowenguth uses this technique only on periodontally treated teeth to correct altered or shifted teeth and spacing that has occurred due to periodontal disease.
 This is a limited part of her practice and is available for a select group of patients within the practice.
 She favors the use of her orthodontic partners for adolescents, complex corrections and advanced adult cases.
 Orthodontists are the specialists that are best to treat and provide the most comprehensive solutions.
 She works with specific orthodontists that share her philosophy and quality.
 Please ask for a recommendation for referral.